-Starting from the Galen Street Bridge (Route 16) in Watertown; Along the southern side of the river, cross over Galen St. There will be two granite pillars inscribed “Charles River Reservation”.
+Starting from the Galen Street Bridge (Route 16) in Watertown; Heading west along the southern side of the Charles River, cross over Galen St. There will be two granite pillars inscribed “Charles River Reservation”.
 Head past these posts along a double-wide sidewalk.
 Bear right along a hard packed dirt trail and over the Laundry Brook Confluence via an iron bridge.
 This brings you to a map board under a canopy of trees.
-Benches overlook the Watertown Dam on the Charles River and a footbridge crosses the river as well.
+Benches overlook the Watertown Dam on the Charles River and a footbridge crosses the Charles River as well.
 There are a total of 20 dams along the Charles River, which starts from Hopkinton, MA, as well as Fish Ladders.
 The trail heads up to California St, where it’s paved and then back along the river.
 A ½ mile takes you past the first of many platforms overlooking the river.
-Also, keep an eye out for the many etched rocks along the trail containing pictures of insects, trees…You pass by Forte Memorial Park on your left and travel along a boardwalk before coming to Bridge Street at 1.2 miles.
-After crossing over Bridge St, follow the blue Heron foot prints across the road and up along California Street.
-Then pass through the granite pillars.
-The trail here is stone-dust.
+Also, keep an eye out for the many etched rocks along the trail containing pictures of insects, trees…You pass by Forte Memorial Park on your left and travel along a boardwalk before returning to California St. Continue right along the sidewalk, crossing Bridge Street at 1.2 miles.
+Come to the granite pillars and turn right along the stone-dust trail.
 It brings you down along the riverbank and utilizes several boardwalks throughout.
-At 1.7 miles, you cross over the river via the Blue Heron Bridge, a 140 foot pedestrian suspension bridge with promenades on both ends.
-Straight would have brought you out to Albemarle Rd access.
-As you travel along the northern side of the river now you'll pass by more river overlooks and cross more boardwalks.
-You then come to the Farwell Street Bridge and again follow the blue Heron feet left across this bridge.
-The trail is now paved again.
+At 1.7 miles, you'll need to cross over the river to the northern side via the Blue Heron Bridge, a 140 foot pedestrian suspension bridge with promenades on both ends.
+[A gap exists here along the southern side of the river] Straight would have brought you out to Albemarle Rd access.
+Continuing west along the northern side of the Charles River you'll pass by more river overlooks and cross more boardwalks.
+You then come to the Farwell Street Bridge [A gap exists here along the northern side of the river] and again cross over the river to the southern side of the Charles River.
+Continuing west the trail is now paved again.
 At 2.6 miles you come to a 4-way intersection.
 Left is just an access trail to Calvary St. Right takes you over the Bleachery Footbridge which is alongside an old railroad trestle.
 After crossing, left is an access trail to River St and right brings you to a promenade overlooking Bleachery Dam.
 There is also a parking lot located here off River St in the Shaws Supermarket parking lot.
-Continuing from the 4-way intersection, travel underneath the old railroad trestle and you'll soon be passing by more river overlooks.
-Next you'll pass by the Newton Street Bridge and then the Elm Street Bridge at 3.1 miles.
+Continuing west from the 4-way intersection, travel underneath the old railroad trestle and you'll soon be passing by more river overlooks.
+Next you'll pass by the Newton Street Bridge before coming to the Elm Street Bridge at 3.1 miles.

-Note; They are working on the lot across the street (As of April 2016) so hopefully they will include a trail as part of the construction.
-So a short ½ mile detour is necessary here.
+Note; They are working on the lot across the street (As of Sept.
+2017) so hopefully they will include a trail as part of the construction.
+A short ½ mile detour is necessary here.

 utilizing the sidewalk.
 Turn right along Pine St